JacktheSlayer/first-repo/README.md

 # React + Vite

+Hey guys, just a random text to practice git.
+Everything below is the same.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: